7 - Give Us a Show Then

 Elric gave him relief by saying, "Always think first of your audience.
 Study them, then only reveal what you must."

-Galen slowly nodded in agreement unsure if his answer had been correct.
+Galen slowly nodded in agreement unsure of himself.
 Elric turned to watch the next presentation.
 Galen spent the rest of his time lost in the lesson he had learned.

 Yes, Galen took that lesson very much to heart, too much so.
 He took it to its logical extreme and chose to never reveal his heart to anyone, even those he loved and trusted.
-At least not before it was too late.
 But that was not what Elric had meant.
 The lesson was not, never reveal yourself, but rather only reveal yourself to those who deserve your trust.

 *First line from a poem by Walt Whitman about the death of Abraham Lincoln

-**Lyrics from Jonathan Coulton's excellent Christmas ballad- "Chiron Beta Prime" Distributed under the creative commons license.
+**Lyrics from Jonathan Coulton's excellent Christmas ballad- "Chiron Beta Prime" ( .com) Distributed under the creative commons license.